Kamal Haasan: 2000–2009

 In 2004 Haasan appeared in Vasool Raja MBBS, a remake of Bollywood's Munna Bhai M.B.B.S., with Sneha which was a box-office success.
 The following year, he wrote and starred in the comedy Mumbai Xpress.
 Released during Tamil New Year, it was a disappointment at the box office despite positive reviews.
 He appeared in a Kannada comedy film Rama Shama Bhama with Ramesh Aravind.
 In 2006 Haasan's long-delayed project, the stylish police story Vettaiyaadu Vilaiyaadu, was a success.
 Directed by Gautham Vasudev Menon, the film is about a police officer sent to the US to investigate a series of medical murders.
 In 2008's Dasavathaaram, he played ten roles; the film was released in a number of languages (including Tamil, Telugu and Hindi) throughout India and overseas.
 Dasavathaaram, written by Haasan and director K. S. Ravikumar, is one of the first modern science-fiction films made in India.
 Starring Haasan and Asin, it was the highest-grossing Tamil film (as of 2008) and his performance was critically praised.
 In Canada, Dasavathaaram was the first Tamil film distributed by Walt Disney Pictures.

 After Dasavathaaram, Haasan directed a film tentatively titled Marmayogi, which stalled after a year of pre-production.
-He then produced and starred in Unnaipol Oruvan, a remake of the Bollywood film A Wednesday, where he reprised the role originally played by Naseeruddin Shah with Malayalam Superstar Mohanlal playing Anupam Kher's role.
+He then produced and starred in Unnaipol Oruvan, a remake of the Bollywood film A Wednesday, where he reprised the role originally played by Naseeruddin Shah with Malayalam actor Mohanlal playing Anupam Kher's role.
 It was released in Telugu as Eeenadu, with Venkatesh reprising the role played by Kher.
 Both versions were critically acclaimed and commercially successful.